Find Grad Schools

 7 Yearly Graduations

 The 13th most popular school in the country for visual arts majors who are seeking their master's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 7 people received their master's degree in visual arts from UF.
-Of these students, 25% were women and 13% were members of underrepresented racial-ethnic groups.
-Those who complete their master's degree in visual arts at University of Florida make a median salary of 62,652.
+Around 17% of these students were from an underrepresented racial-ethnic group, and 58% were women.

 #13